-Table 5.1: Power NI's estimate of margin (£m nominal)
+Table 5.1: Power NI's business plan estimate of margin (£m nominal)

-5.4 It is common practice to express cost of financing electricity supply companies as a margin, being the percentage of revenue.
-However, in the design of the Price Control the margin is expressed as a monetary value which is then varied in line with inflation, number of customers and the market price of energy as described in Chapter 3.
-In the previous Price Control, the margin was commonly referenced as 2.2%, although the actual percentage value varied as customer numbers varied, reducing as customer numbers increased.
+5.4 It is common practice to express the cost of financing electricity supply companies as a margin, described as a percentage of revenue.
+However, in the design of the price control licence conditions the margin is expressed as a monetary value which is then varied in line with inflation, the number of customers and the market price of energy as described in Chapter 3.
+In the previous price control, the margin was commonly referenced as 2.2%, although the actual percentage value varied as customer numbers varied, reducing as customer numbers decreased and increasing as customer numbers increased.

-- 5.5 The level of margin proposed by the company, expressed as a percentage of turn-over is a material increase compared to the previous Price Control. - 5.6 In its submission, Power NI identified a number of issues to explain the increase.
-It argued that reform of the wholesale market reform through the introduction of I-SEM had increased their working capital and collateral requirements.
+- 5.5 The level of margin proposed by the company, expressed as a percentage of turn-over would entail a significant increase in margin compared to the previous price control. - In its submissions, Power NI identified a number of reasons which it claimed to provide a justification for the increase.
+It argued that reform of the wholesale market through the introduction of I-SEM had increased its working capital and collateral requirements.
 It pointed to the cessation of the Power Procurement Business which had provided an implicit collateral and working capital offset to Power NI's retail operations.
-It also suggested that its risk environment has increased due to a level of supplier turbulence within the market and point to the recent exit of Electric Ireland from the domestic market.
-They also argue that the previous methodology was not adequate to ensure their financeability and have suggested a new methodology based on a percentage of turnover. - 5.7 We have carefully considered Power NI's margin submission and engaged consultants (First Economics) to provide review, analysis and advice on the submission.
-Based on our analysis of the information provided by Power NI and the advice of our consultant, we propose a margin of £15.9m/a for the SPC25 Price Control (in nominal terms) this is equivalent to a margin of 2.2% of revenue.
-In view of the impact which the forecast price of energy and forecast number of customers has on the calculation of margin, we propose to vary the margin to reflect differences between actual values of these parameters and those used to forecast the margin of £15.9m/a (in nominal prices) in this Draft Determination. - 5.8 The material difference between the value of the margin requested by the company and the value of the margin included in this Draft Determination arise from a difference of interpretation of the UR's principle statutory objective and how this should be applied.
-Before setting out the detail of our assessment of determined margin, we provide an explanation of the basis of our assessment. - 5.9 In presenting our assessment of the margin, we have followed the approach adopted by the company which determined the cost of working capital in nominal terms.
-In its submission, the company included an assessment of working capital for a market price of energy of £100, £200 and £300 /MWh.
-Its proposed margin is based on a market price for energy of £150 MWh, applying the same nominal value in each year of the Price Control.
-However, the Licence operates in real (October 2023) prices, applying CPIH as a general measure of inflation when determining tariffs in nominal terms.
+Power NI also suggested that its risk environment has increased due to a level of turbulence within the market and pointed to the recent exit of Electric Ireland from the domestic market.
+Power NI also argued that the previous methodology was not adequate to ensure its financeability. - In our draft determination we carefully considered Power NI's margin submission and engaged consultants (First Economics) to provide review, analysis and advice.
+At the time of the draft determination based on our analysis of the information provided by Power NI and the advice of our consultants, we proposed a margin of £15.9m per annum for the SPC25 Price Control (in nominal terms) which is equivalent to a margin of 2.2% of revenue.
+We also considered the impact which the forecast price of energy and forecast number of customers had on the calculation of margin, and we proposed to vary the margin to reflect differences between the actual values of these parameters and those used to forecast the net margin. - In this final determination, we have determined an average annual net margin over the duration of the price control of £16.5m per annum in nominal terms (£15.3m in October 2023 prices).
+This figure relates to the average number of consumers and average market price of energy (£150/MWh in nominal terms) assumed by Power NI in its Business Plan submission. - In presenting our assessment of the margin, we have followed the approach adopted by the company which determined the cost of capital required in nominal terms.
+In its submission, the company included an assessment of its capital requirement for a market price of energy of £100, £200, and £300 /MWh.
+Its proposed margin was based on a market price for energy of £150

-Having determined a margin in nominal terms, we also set out how this will be converted to October 2023 prices for the purpose of the Licence and how the scaling factors for market price of energy and customer numbers will be applied.
+MWh, applying the same nominal value in each year of the price control.
+However, the licence operates in real (October 2023) prices, applying CPIH as a general measure of inflation when determining tariffs in nominal terms.
+Having determined a margin in nominal terms, we set out in the draft determination how this would be converted to October 2023 prices for the purpose of the licence and how the scaling factors for market price of energy and customer numbers would be applied.
+We have maintained this approach for the final determination.